 - One-on-One Technical Assistance – Is a comprehensive counseling service provided to business owners who need help selling their products and services to the government.

 - Selling to Government Workshops – Educates businesses to best practice techniques in their specific industry groups on how to sell their goods or services to the government.
 Topics include: Selling to Government, Marketing your business to government, How to respond to an RFP, bidding strategies, and cost estimating strategies.

-- NYC Goods & Services Mentorship - this 8-month, cohort based program for City-certified M/WBEs in professional services, standard services, and goods industries, provides accepted firms with business assessments, classroom instruction on business management & City procurement, and one-on-one mentorship as they focus on City Agency contracting opportunities and develop a growth plan for their business.
+- NYC Goods & Services Mentorship - this 8-month, cohort based program for City-certified M/WBEs in non-construction professional services, standard services, and goods industries, provides accepted firms with business assessments, classroom instruction on business management & City procurement, and one-on-one mentorship as they focus on City Agency contracting opportunities and develop a growth plan for their business.

 NYC Teaming – NYC Teaming offers a series of workshops to teach small businesses and City-certified M/WBEs the practice of teaming with other firms in order to compete for larger or new market contract opportunities.
 Then firms can network and practice what they've learned at a business matchmaking event.